Home

 The analytical tools and the description of each provide a lot of great investment information.
 Implementing some of the tools using stock screening is straightforward but some of the tools will require personal analysis.
 In either case, you should be able to improve the performance of your stock market investments by considering what the book offers.

 This book is worthwhile.
-If you don’t own it and cannot borrow it, check it out on WinningInvesting.com.
+If you don’t own it and cannot borrow it, it is available for Kindle or as a paperback at Amazon.
+The Harry Domash website, www.WiningInvesting.com, is no longer available.

 Domash, Harry.
 Fire Your Stock Analyst! - Analyzing Stocks on Your Own (FT Press, 2010).